-So the same thing happened recently when I encountered a workshop troll.
-This troll made a lot of offhand remarks and self-victimizing statements during class, even though I had provided him with guiding steps to break out of his problem.
+This troll kept making negative offhand remarks during class even though I had provided him with all the steps to break out of his problem.

 Except that they didn’t.
-In fact, they made no difference at all.
-The troll participant behaved in the exact same way right up to the last class, with his quibbles, offhanded remarks and disengaged attitude toward creating the change in his life.
+In fact, they didn’t make any difference at all.
+This participant behaved in the exact same way right up to the last class, with his quibbles and disengaged attitude toward changing his life.

 This made me realize something.

-- Louder, by way of his jarring attitude,
+- his negative attitude,

 What This Means for Us

 In my post Are You Focusing On the Black Dot?, I shared that when there’s a black dot on a piece of white paper, our attention goes to the black dot.

 Because it contrasts with the otherwise white and perfect surface.

 But just because someone is loud doesn’t mean they deserve our attention more.